pspaulding/create-redux-module/usage.md

 export const counter = createModule('counter', schema, initialState);
 ```
-As I said before, I prefer grouping by feature which means putting my dumb components, containers, modules (reducers) in one folder.
-As such, I like to use pascal-cased folders under components that contain the modules.js file (among other things).
-I call it modules.js (plural) because it is more than a reducer (as you will see), and it may export more than one module.
-You do not have to use this convention, and you can use a Rails approach and group by file type if that's your preference.

 Notes:
 - The decrement and increment keys in the schema will be how the actions are called in the rest of the application. create-redux-module will convert myVeryUsefulAction to an action type of 'MY_VERY_USEFUL_ACTION'.